Belvidere Assembly Plant

-The Belvidere Assembly Plant (BVAP) is an idled automobile production facility owned and operated by Stellantis North America.
-The factory opened in 1965 in Belvidere, Illinois, United States, and last assembled the Jeep Cherokee.
+The Belvidere Assembly Plant (BVAP), a currently idled automobile production facility, will reopen in 2027 to build Jeep Cherokees and Compasses.
+Stellantis North America, who own and operate the plant, announced in October 2025 that they are investing $600 million in restarting production at the facility.
+The factory opened in 1965 in Belvidere, Illinois, United States, and last assembled the Jeep Cherokee in 2023.